nazalexx/S14A2023-final-Energuru/README.md

 ├─── data/
 │    └─── energy_cleaned.parquet # Cleaned data that was used to train the model
 ├─── model/
-│    ├─── allowed_choices.json # Allowed choices for features with string inputs (converted to dummy variables for training & prediction)
+│    ├─── allowed_choices.json # Choices to select from for features with string inputs
-│    ├─── average_inputs.json # Generated inputs for an average property in terms of energy consumption │    ├─── changeable_features.json
-│    ├─── col_descriptions.csv
+│    ├─── average_inputs.json # Generated inputs for an average property in terms of energy consumption │    ├─── changeable_features.json # Features that the app can offer to change │    ├─── col_descriptions.csv # Descriptions of each feature in the (cleaned) dataset
-│    ├─── columns.json
+│    ├─── columns.json # Columns in the dataset
-│    ├─── data_cleaning.ipynb
+│    ├─── data_cleaning.ipynb # Notebook containing the whole data cleaning process
-│    ├─── efficient_inputs.json
-│    ├─── inefficient_inputs.json
-│    ├─── model.ipynb
+│    ├─── efficient_inputs.json # Generated inputs for an efficient property in terms of energy consumption │    ├─── inefficient_inputs.json # Generated inputs for an inefficient property in terms of energy consumption │    ├─── model.ipynb # Notebook containing model creation, changeable feature selection, input generation, etc.
-│    └─── model.joblib
+│    └─── model.joblib # Model itself
 ├─── static/
 ├─── templates/
 │    ├─── _footer.html